About Resveratrol Resveratrol Research The Health of Wine Food & Antioxidants Where Can I Buy It?

-The #1 health benefit of blueberries would be LDL cholesterol reduction.
-Dr. Agnes Rimando and a team of researchers at the University of Mississippi's Natural Products Utilization Research, set out to find a natural alternative to cholesterol lowering drugs.
+The most important of all blueberries health benefits would be LDL cholesterol reduction.
+Dr. Agnes Rimando and a team of researchers at the University of Mississippi’s Natural Products Utilization Research, set out to find a natural alternative to cholesterol lowering drugs.

-The nutrient Pterostilbene was one of their three most successful studies, which are found in high concentrations in blueberries.
+The nutrient Pterostilbene, which are found in high concentrations in blueberries, was one of their three most successful studies.
 Health Benefits of the outcome included a 29% drop in LDL cholesterol and a 7% increase in good.
-In addition, because the Pterostilbene in blueberries was quite selective in the cells it targeted, it didn't cause the nausea or muscle fatigue that the cholesterol lowering drug did.
-Voila' - A success.
+In addition, because the Pterostilbene in blueberries was quite selective in the cells it targeted, it didn’t cause the nausea or muscle fatigue that the cholesterol lowering drug did.
+Voila’ – A success.

 Of all the blueberries health benefits, perhaps the most famous is resveratrol.
 While few know that blueberries are a source of resveratrol, many know the health benefits from the stories and news on red wine.
 Resveratrol in blueberries helps combat the signs of aging, improve life extension, fight disease, prevent free radical damage and increase cardiovascular function.